 What is alpaca wool?

-Alpaca farming is a cruelty-free, sustainable process.
-Alpacas are shorn once a year, which not only benefits local farmers with income but also the animals themselves, as it alleviates discomfort and heat stress.
+Ziggy Lloyd works with the highest quality alpaca wool, ethically sourced from local farming communities in the Andes of Peru.
+Alpaca farming is a cruelty-free, socially-responsible and sustainable process.
+Alpacas are shorn by hand once a year, which not only benefits local farmers with income but also the animals themselves, as it alleviates discomfort and heat stress.

-Baby alpaca comes from the fluffy Huacaya alpaca.
+Baby alpaca comes from the bigger, fluffier Huacaya alpaca with a curly fleece.
 The name ‘baby’ doesn’t refer to a newborn but rather a classification of the fleece, meaning that it is exceptionally fine.

 Suri alpaca is a rarer species with longer, shaggier hair whose wool has the same qualities as baby alpaca but possesses an even more silky feel.
 Suri alpaca fibre, which has fewer scales on each fibre, reflects the light giving it a beautiful sheen and deep lustre.

 Alpaca fibre is naturally water-repellent and can withstand some light rain but avoid taking your Ziggy Lloyd coat out in a storm.
 And when it comes to cleaning your alpaca wool coat, DRY CLEAN ONLY.